krouspy/monnaies-numeriques/td2/README.md

 This PW follows this [tutorial](https://docs.btcpayserver.org/ManualDeployment/).

-The objectives of this PW is to plug in [BTCPay server](https://github.com/btcpayserver/btcpayserver) on top of our bitcoin node we set up previously in the [PW1](https://github.com/krouspy/monnaies-numeriques/tree/master/td1).
-By using this tool, we will be able to receive and secure payments on-chain and off-chain without any third-party.
+The objectives of this PW is to plug in [BTCPay server](https://github.com/btcpayserver/btcpayserver) on top of our bitcoin node we set up previously in the [PW1](https://github.com/krouspy/monnaies-numeriques/tree/master/td1) in order to receive and secure payments on-chain and off-chain without any third-party.
 We will also install [NBXplorer](https://github.com/dgarage/NBXplorer), an UTXO tracker and finally, we will create a very simple interface in React.

 ### Environment